 Similarities: Classical vs Charlotte Mason Education

-Perhaps the reason Classical and Charlotte Mason education are so similar is because Charlotte Mason started her school career as a Classically trained educator.
 While Mason valued many things about Classical education, she felt the approach could be too harsh and create too much boredom in students.
 She felt a gentler approach was needed.
-Hence, she discarded some elements of the classical approach and kept.
+Hence, she discarded some elements of the classical system and kept some.
 She then created her own Charlotte Mason educational style.

 Below we’ll discuss some of these similarities between classical vs Charlotte Mason education.